Table of Contents

 I’m not going to reinvent the wheel.
 A native campaign in any DSP needs to be tracked and optimized.
 Remember that demand-side platforms enable buying ad impressions in real-time (real-time bidding) so DPSs need to make sure the stats are there for you in the dashboard and fast.
 Like instantly!

-It doesn’t matter if you are looking for brand awareness performance or cross-device targeting.
+It doesn’t matter if you are looking for brand awareness performance, cross-device or geo targeting.
 You always need to keep an eye on your campaign results.

 The more you can track, the more you can optimize.
-If you are buying native ads programmatically using a DSP, you already know that it all starts with impressions.
+If you are buying native ads programmatically using a native DSP, you already know that it all starts with ad impressions.
 Without a proper report showing your impression click-through rate, you’re basically stuck.
-So make sure your next DSP provides you with a decent analytics package.
+So make sure you’re choosing the right DSP that will provide you with a decent analytics package.

 What to Pay Attention to?